ROCm/rocDecode/README.md

 <p align="center"><img width="70%" src="docs/data/AMD_rocDecode_Logo.png" /></p>

+> [!CAUTION]
+> The rocDecode repository is retired, please use the [ROCm/rocm-systems](https://github.com/ROCm/rocm-systems) repository

 rocDecode is a high-performance video decode SDK for AMD GPUs.
 Using the rocDecode API, you can access the video decoding features available on your GPU.